michhar/counting-objects-with-azure-video-analyzer/README.md

 ## Optional steps (WIP)

-After deploying the resources in Azure as done above (by using the "Deploy to Azure" button), refer to the next steps as follows.
+After deploying the resources in Azure as done above (by using the "Deploy to Azure" button), refer to the next steps as follows (mainly for debuggin and advanced features).

 ### Python setup

+This is to manually control the AVA direct methods (to stop and start recording - CVR).

 1. If using Anaconda Python (recommended) [setup a conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), otherwise, [use `venv`](https://docs.python.org/3/library/venv.html) to create a nuclear environment for this solution.
 2. Install the Python dependencies as follows.